Since 1901 there have only been seven players to accomplish the following for their careers:

 I had to compete but also I look at it as my numbers competing with the guys who are on steroids, I stack right up with them.
 But again, they don’t talk about that.
 I had to face pitchers who were using steroids, I had to compete against players who, just say outfielders, they compare me to but they’re on steroids and I’m not.
 So I think I just got the bad end of the stick and it’s not fair.

 MMO: Going forward, do you believe the writers shouldn’t vote for any admitted or rumored steroid user?

 Pete Rose should be in the Hall of Fame if you’re going to use what they did or whatever, he has the best numbers ever.
 But again, he did something wrong and he’s paying the price for it.
 So the same thing, these other guys did something wrong they should pay the price.
 They shouldn’t get rewarded and say okay, we can still put them on the ballot.
 They should be off the ballot.
 But that’s not on me.

 MMO: Talk about how you started Film Pool Inc.?
 I know you had majored in TV/Film at Arizona; was film and production always a passion of yours?

-Kenny: Yeah, that was always a passion of mine.
+Kenny: That was always a passion of mine.
 I got my degree at Arizona in TV/Film and having the opportunity to get into the business.
 A friend of mine introduced me to my now business partner named Brenton Earley, and he had a vision of having his own company and wanting his own thing.
 And a friend of mine said, “Hey, I know a guy who’s a friend of mine and trying to start his own (company) and you’re trying to do your own, why don’t you guys hook up and see if you got some synergy?”

 We talked and had a good conversation and the next thing you know we end up going into business together and getting our own company named FilmPool Inc. This year we’re on the brink of finishing our third feature film, a small budget film called, Chokehold.